pglen/pyvserv/README.md

  Dependencies:

- Most system have all the dependencies by default.
+ Most linux system have all the dependencies by default.
 Some dependencies may need adding, like the following:

 sudo apt install python3-psutil sudo apt install python3-bcrypt

  The firewall needs to be opened for incoming connections on port 9999.

-For example:
+For example (assuming port 6666):

-sudo iptables -A INPUT -p tcp --dport 9999 sudo iptables -A INPUT -p tcp --sport 9999
+sudo iptables -A INPUT -p tcp --dport 6666 sudo iptables -A INPUT -p tcp --sport 6666

 ### Working so far: